 Having unwanted light and sound from external sources can hamper your sleep process.
 Try using noise cancelling apps or earmuffs to block out unwanted sounds.
 Remember to use curtains or blinds to block out excess light.

 Getting a sound sleep of 7-8 hours every night is essential for all.
 But, if one has difficulty falling asleep it can be really frustrating and stressful in the long run..
-These simple tips can help you fall asleep sooner.
+These simple tips for better sleep can help you enjoy that perfect snooze.
 Give it a shot for some quality sleep each night.
 You will thank your stars for it!